kormax/apple-home-key/README.md

 Information in this section is based on info found by [@KhaosT](https://github.com/KhaosT) for [HAP-NodeJS](https://github.com/homebridge/HAP-NodeJS);
 HomeKit data is encoded in a [TLV8](https://pypi.org/project/tlv8/) format;

+More comprehensive overview of this topic has been done by [@kupa22](https://github.com/kupa22/apple-homekey).
+This section will be left as-is for now, updated in the future.

 ## Device configuration